mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 The `useSnackbar` hook lets you apply the functionality of `SnackbarUnstyled` to a fully custom component.

+It returns props to be placed on the custom component, along with fields representing the component's internal state.

+Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).

-It returns props to be placed on the root element.
-If you are using `ClickAwayListener` to close the snackbar by clicking outside of it, make sure to pass `onClickAway` handler returned by this hook to the `ClickAwayListener` component.
+If you are using a [`ClickAwayListener`](/react-click-away-listener/) to close the snackbar by clicking outside of it, make sure to pass the `onClickAway` handler returned by this hook to the `ClickAwayListener`.

-Make sure to pass the `open` state to the hook and use it to show/hide the snackbar.
+Pass the `open` state to the hook and use it to show and hide the snackbar.

 {{"demo": "UseSnackbar.js", "defaultCodeOpen": false}}